ansible-middleware/ansible_collections_jcliff/README.md

 ### Ensuring JCliff is available

 The collection itself only provides the integration of JCliff into Ansible.
-The tool needs to be installed and available on the system Ansible is running on.
-Refers to [JCliff](https://github.com/bserdar/jcliff) for more information on how to install the tool manually.
+JCliff itself needs to be installed and available on the system Ansible is running on.

-For commodity purpose, the Collection comes with a role 'jcliff' to have Ansible install 'jcliff'.
-However, currently, this role **only** supports Linux distribution using Yum (namely Fedora, RHEL and CentOS):
+For commodity purpose, the Collection comes with a role named 'jcliff:' that will take care of installing JCliff.
+However, currently, this role **only** supports Linux distribution using Yum (namely Fedora, RHEL and CentOS) and MacOSX using [Homebrew](https://brew.sh/).

     - hosts: ...
       collections: